List of remakes and adaptations of Disney animated films: Scrapped and stalled projects

-In 2016, Walt Disney Pictures re-acquired the film rights to The Chronicles of Prydain, on which the animated feature film The Black Cauldron was based, with the intention to adapt the book series into a live-action feature film series.
-The project was in early development at the Walt Disney Studios with no director, producer, or screenwriter attached yet.
+In March 2016, Walt Disney Pictures re-acquired the film rights to The Chronicles of Prydain, on which the animated film The Black Cauldron was based, with the intention to adapt the novel series into a live-action film series.
+The project was in early development at Walt Disney Studios with no director, producer, or screenwriter attached yet.
 Since then, there has been no news about the project.

-In March 2016, Disney announced a new feature film in development titled Rose Red, a live-action spin-off to Snow White and the Seven Dwarfs which was to be told from the perspective of Snow White's sister, Rose Red.
-The film was to be produced by Vinson and pitched by Justin Merz, based on a script by Evan Daugherty.
-A live-action feature film based on Prince Charming (of Cinderella and other fairy tales), entitled Charming, entered development in 2017 with Stephen Chbosky as writer and director.
+In March 2016, Disney announced a new film in development titled Rose Red, the live-action spin-off to Snow White and the Seven Dwarfs, which was to be told from the perspective of Snow White's sister, Rose Red.
+The film was to be produced by Vinson and pitched by Justin Merz, based on the script by Evan Daugherty.
+An additional live-action movie based on Prince Charming (of Cinderella and other fairy tales), entitled Charming, entered development in November 2017 with Stephen Chbosky as writer and director.
+Since then, there have been no updates about the projects.

-In 2019, Alan Menken suggested that the feature film Pocahontas would not have a live-action adaptation in the near future, since remaking Pocahontas would likely be impossible due to modern sensibilities.
-In 2023, Menken further suggested that a planned live-action remake of The Hunchback of Notre Dame titled simply Hunchback, which was announced in January 2019 to be written by David Henry Hwang, produced by Josh Gad, David Hoberman, and Todd Lieberman (through Mandeville Films), and based on elements from both the animated feature film and Victor Hugo's novel, was stalled for similar reasons.
+In May 2019, Alan Menken suggested that Pocahontas would not have a live-action remake in the future, since remaking Pocahontas would most likely be impossible due to modern sensibilities.
+In May 2023, Menken further suggested that a planned live-action remake of The Hunchback of Notre Dame titled simply Hunchback, which was announced in January 2019 to be written by David Henry Hwang, produced by Josh Gad, David Hoberman, and Todd Lieberman (through Mandeville Films), and based on elements from both the animated film and Victor Hugo's novel, was stalled for similar reasons.

+In January 2020, a photorealistic computer animated remake of Bambi was announced to be in development with a script co-written by Geneva Robertson-Dworet and Lindsey Anderson Beer.
+Paul Weitz, Chris Weitz, and Andrew Miano would produce the film; a joint-venture production between Walt Disney Pictures, Depth of Field Studios, and Known Universe Productions.
+In June 2023, it was revealed that Sarah Polley was in talks to direct the film, which was said to be a musical that would feature music from six-time Grammy-winning country star Kacey Musgraves.
+Micah Fitzerman-Blue and Noah Harpster had written the most recent draft of the script.
+However, in March 2024, Polley was no longer attached as director, with the project remaining stalled and potentially scrapped.